barsa98/Parkinsons_Cognitive_Spectrum/README.md

 Description: This dataset is part of a longitudinal study investigating Parkinson’s Disease (PD) and its associated cognitive impairments.
 Resting-state MRI data were collected from:

-Healthy Controls (HC):
+Healthy Controls (HC): 22 participants

-Parkinson’s Disease patients with normal cognition (PD-NC):
+Parkinson’s Disease patients with normal cognition (PD-NC): 18 participants

-Parkinson’s Disease patients with mild cognitive impairment (PD-MCI):
+Parkinson’s Disease patients with mild cognitive impairment (PD-MCI): 15 participants

 The dataset follows the Brain Imaging Data Structure (BIDS) specification.